Steering Wheel Shakes When Braking Downhill

 This time, it’s worth bearing in mind that your car’s suspension has countless different parts.
 Connected to each other, they too undergo a lot of strain in day-to-day driving and can wear out after a while.

 These include the wheel bearings, tie rods, and ball joints – all of which require a full replacement or a service after some time.
-If not cared for, these defective units will start to affect the steering and the braking, too.
+If not cared for, these defective units will start to affect the steering and the braking too, as is the case with worn car wheel bearings.

 You can feel more vibrations and shudder, and the case of your steering wheel shakes when braking downhill.
 You might also be able to hear odd noises when turning or steering.